 What the Rockwell Hardness Scale Can Tell You About a Kitchen Knife

-Precise measurements are also helpful when you are looking for a quality kitchen knife.
+Rockwell Hardness is a precise measurement that effectively tells you how hard one metal is compared to another.
+This is critical when looking for a quality kitchen knife.
 There are so many types of steel, it can be difficult to determine what the best steel for kitchen knives is — unless you have a system of precise measurements.
-Enter the Rockwell hardness scale.
-Think of it as a Scoville scale for steel.

-The Rockwell hardness scale important to your search for the perfect kitchen knives because harder steel holds its sharp cutting edge better than softer steel.
-But how hard is hard?
+The Rockwell hardness scale is important to your search for the perfect kitchen knives because harder steel holds its sharp cutting edge better than softer steel.
+But how hard is too hard?

 The Rockwell hardness test was originally created to measure ball bearings.